ibm-cloud-docs/cephaas/monitoring.md

 ## Attributes for Segmentation
 {: attributes}

+See the global and additional attributes that are available for segmentation.

 ### Global attributes
 {: global-attributes}

-The following attributes are available for segmenting all of the metrics listed above
+The following global attributes are available for segmenting all the metrics that are listed in the metrics dictionary:

 | Attribute | Attribute Name | Attribute Description |
 |-----------|----------------|-----------------------|